pugson/twitter-dark-mode/README.md

 ### The Easy Way (with auto-updates)

-1. Download Stylish for your browser.
+1. Download Stylus or Stylish for your browser.
 Links are above.
 2. [Install this style](https://userstyles.org/styles/135366/twitter-dark-mode-2017)
 3. That's it 🎉